Chapter V

 (about 1734), of which only seven were south of the Mason and Dixon line.

-The growth of the Baptist people in the United States during the past one hundred and forty years may be seen in the following statement:
+VI.
+The Growth of the Baptists The growth of the Baptist people in the United States during the past one hundred and forty years may be seen in the following statement:

 It will be borne in mind that in the above table only actual members are taken into account.
 If we should take into consideration all of the people who hold Baptist principles, the proportion would of course be much larger.
-For the first time in Christian history, people holding the Baptist faith had in America enjoyed the full rights of liberty and opportunity for unimpeded growth.
+For the first time in Christian history, people holding the Baptist faith had in America enjoyed the full rights of liberty and opportunity for unimpeded growth. ____________

-Teaching Suggestions
+Teaching Suggestions Question-Answer Study

 I. Early Colonization